-Payouts are derived for groupings of individual policies (by policy term, start date and premium status (single or regular) within bonus series) rather than on an individual basis for conventional and ex-Colonial unitised with-profits policies.
-Sample policies, representative of the grouping, are used in the process.
-For ex-Winterthur unitised with-profits policies, payouts are derived for each individual policy.
+Payout targets are derived for groupings of individual policies (by policy term and the premium status of the policy (single, regular or paid-up) within bonus series) and not on an individual policy-by-policy basis.
+Sample policies, representative of the grouping, are used in the targeting process.